Crazy Mama

-Crazy Mama is a 1975 American action comedy film directed by Jonathan Demme, produced by Julie Corman and starring Cloris Leachman.
-It marked the film debut of Bill Paxton and Dennis Quaid.
+Crazy Mama is a 1975 American action comedy film, directed by Jonathan Demme, produced by Julie Corman and starring Cloris Leachman.
+It marked the film debuts of Bill Paxton and Dennis Quaid.

+The film focuses on a beauty parlor owner and her family, who lose their belongings to repossession.
+The trio of women soon start a crime spree.
+Their confrontation with law enforcement officers ends in a shootout.

 Plot

-In 1958 Long Beach, California, Melba Stokes is a beauty parlor owner, living with her mother Sheba and daughter Cheryl.
+In 1958 Long Beach, California, Melba Stokes is a beauty salon owner, living with her mother Sheba and daughter Cheryl.
 They flee when landlord Mr. Albertson comes to demand the back rent and repossess their belongings.

 On the road, heading back to Arkansas to reclaim the family farm, the Stokes women begin a crime spree.
 They rob a gas station first, then head for Las Vegas.
 In pursuit of pregnant Cheryl is her boyfriend, Shawn, while Melba meets up with a runaway Texas sheriff, Jim Bob Trotter.
 Further battles with the law along the way eventually lead to a shootout in which Jim Bob and others are killed.
 Melba is left alone, on the lam, but begins life again in a new town with a new look.